A) Used to determine the age of non-living material.

-B) Used to determine the age of non-living material.
+B) Is used determine the age of living organisms.

 C) Two of the answers are correct.

-D) Is used determine the age of living organisms.
+D) Is used to determine once living materials.

 B) Shows the path of radioactive decay from unstable isotope to stable isotope.

 C) None of the answers are correct.